pelican-plugins/image-process/Readme.rst

-To tell ``Image process`` to generate a responsive image, add a ``responsive-image`` transformation to your your ``IMAGE_PROCESS`` dictionnary, with the following syntax:
+To tell ``Image process`` to generate a responsive image, add a ``responsive-image`` transformation to your your ``IMAGE_PROCESS`` dictionary, with the following syntax:

 .. code-block:: python